growilabs/growi-docs/docs/en/guide/features/search.md

   ![search4](./images/search4.png)

-- Page preview
+- Page previews
-  - The preview of the pages that were found in the search are displayed on the right side of the screen.
+  - The previews of the pages that were found in the search are displayed on the right side of the screen.
   - Click the page name to move to that page.
   - The tags that the page has will also be displayed.
   - If the user does not have permission to view the page, the preview will not be displayed.